 Titles, abbreviations, and technical points

 Teika selected the poems in the Hyakunin isshu from the first ten imperial anthologies of Japanese poetry, as listed below.
 Those collections have what might be called complete titles and condensed titles.
 For example, the complete title of the first such collection is Kokinwakashū (Collection of Ancient and Modern Japanese Poetry).
 Typically, however, the word waka is omitted, and the collection is simply called Kokinshū.
 This site will use the somewhat less formal shorter forms.
-Each translation lists the source of the waka, to which is appended in parentheses the number of the poem in the standard Shinpen kokka taikan (SKT) index published by Kadokawa (the number in the original source is provided only when mention is made of a waka that does not appear in the Hyakunin isshu).
+Each translation lists the source of the waka, to which is appended in parentheses the number of the poem in the standard Shinpen kokka taikan (SKT) index published by Kadokawa (all other poem numbers also refer to this source).

 The collections, with dates of completion (disagreements may exist) and the number of waka from each included in the Hyakunin isshu: